yuvalmGS/gigaspaces-wiki-jekyll/xap97/dynamic-language-tasks.markdown

 As an example, if my server side Spring application context has a `GigaSpace` bean with id of `myGigaSpace`, a simple groovy script to use it (without configuring anything within the default executor) can be: `myGigaSpace.write(new Object())`.
 Note, we use the id of the bean to access the `GigaSpace` and write a new Object.

+{% info %}
-{% infosign %} A quick note regarding usage of `GigaSpace` beans.
+A quick note regarding usage of `GigaSpace` beans.
 The clustered flag plays an important role when using it.
 This basically allows to control if the script execution of `GigaSpace` operations works only against its clustered member space, or against the whole cluster.
+{%endinfo%}

 ## Script Compilation Caching